3089464667/Backchannel/README.md

 I tried raw sockets first.
 You end up rewriting message framing, dealing with partial reads, managing poll loops, and still getting it wrong.
 ZMQ handles all of that.  `pip install pyzmq` and you're done.

-Also: ZMQ's `PUSH/PULL` pattern is exactly the right abstraction for this.
-Each agent is a pull-only sink.
-Senders push and forget.
-No connection management needed.

 ## License

 MIT